 - The trainee must remain with their named Educational Supervisor whilst acting up as a consultant so that the period is covered by them in respect of an Educational Supervisor Report (ESR)

 - There must be a named Clinical Supervisor in the same unit to whom the trainee can turn for advice and assistance and who can provide a Clinical Supervisor Report (CSR)

 - The post must be with an already GMC-approved Local Education Provider

 - Posts should preferably be within the trainee’s LETB/Deanery programme.
 If an AUC is undertaken outside the LETB/Deanery, then permission for an OOPT will be required and an application made in the standard manner

 - The post must be termed ‘acting up’, and on no account must the term ‘locum’ be used

 - Trainees will retain their National Training Number (NTN) during the period of acting up

-- Doctors who are post-CCT will not be eligible to ‘Act Up’ but will be expected to take up the post as Locum Consultant.
-Upon taking a Locum Consultant post they will be asked to resign their NTN
+- Doctors who are post-CCT will not be eligible to ‘Act Up’ but will be expected to take up the post of Locum Consultant.
+Upon taking a Locum Consultant post, they will be asked to resign their NTN

 - The College will not support AUC posts in units where there are fewer than 2 consultant colleagues